 field entirely.

-- Right-click a cell with the field you want to delete.
+- Right-click the cell of the field you want to delete.